Understanding Pearl Quality

 Nacre thickness is the sixth and final factor that is evaluated.
 Nacre is the material that forms the pearl's surface.
 Pearls with thick nacre are considered more valuable because they are more resistant to damage.

-In conclusion, the GIA pearl grading system is a set of standards used to evaluate the quality of pearls.
-It is based on six main factors: size, shape, color, luster, surface quality, and nacre thickness.
-Pearls that score well in all six factors are considered high-quality and have a higher value.
+In conclusion, the GIA pearl grading system is a guide used to evaluate the quality of cultured pearls.
+It is based on many factors such as size, shape, color, luster, surface quality, matching and nacre thickness.
+Pearls that score well in all categories are considered high-quality and have a higher value.